Jenkins accepted in Google Summer Of Code 2021!

 See the Information for students page for full application guidelines.

 We encourage interested students to reach out to the Jenkins community early and to start exploring project ideas.
 All project ideas have chats and mailing lists referenced on their pages.
 We will be also organizing office hours for students, and you can use these meetings to meet org admins and mentors and to ask questions.
-Also, join our Gitter channel and the mailing list to receive information about such incoming events in the project.
+Also, join our Gitter channel to receive information about such incoming events in the project.

 The application period starts on March 29th, but you can prepare now!
 Use the time before the application period to discuss and improve your project proposals.
 We also recommend that you become familiar with Jenkins and start exploring your proposal areas.
 Project ideas include quick-start guidelines and reference newbie-friendly issues which may help with initial study.
 If you do not see anything interesting, you can propose your own project idea or check out ideas proposed by other CDF organizations participating in GSoC.